Manashiku/MMDGenshin-archive/README.md

 This page could go down or change completely at any point.

 ## How to use
-1. Create a new folder inside of sub called tex.
-   - This is where you'll put your metal and face shadow textures.
 - I won't provide any files.
-Theres are tutorials around for creating the kind of texture needed for the face.
+There are tutorials online about how to make the textures needed
-2. Create a copy of the material_default.fx and change the settings for the model youre working on
+1. Create a copy of the material_default.fx and change the settings for the model youre working on
-3. In PMX Editor, put the ramp texture in the toon slot.
+2. In PMX Editor, put the ramp texture in the toon slot.
-4. Put the lightmaps in the spa/sph slot and set the type to subtex for everything that isnt the face.
+3. Put the lightmaps in the spa/sph slot and set the type to subtex for everything that isnt the face.
-5. For the face, you will want to load the _shadow texture into the spa/sph slot instead and set it to either Add or Multu.
+4. For the face, you will want to load the _shadow texture into the spa/sph slot instead and set it to either Add or Multu.

 ## Rules